w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 ## Split up multi-level tables
 {:.ex}

-It's often possible to split complex tables up into simpler ones, which allows to have simpler and more easy to maintain HTML code.
+It’s often possible to split up a complex table into multiple simple tables, which is usually better for users and easier for coding.
+The two tables below provide the same information as the mutli-level table in [the example above](#table-with-three-headers-related-to-each-data-cell).
 Also, simple tables are much better supported by WYSIWYG editors (“What you see is what you get”).

 {::nomarkdown}
 <%= sample_start %>